faheemgurkani/multi-agent-research-and-presentation-orchestrator-system-using-crewai/docs/pipeline/README.md

 * Analytical insights grouped by themes
 * A polished keynote speech
 * A slide-wise presentation outline
+* An optional presentation script generated from the analysis and slides

 The system leverages state-of-the-art language models (LLMs), function-calling capabilities, web search tools, and agent-based task orchestration.